angusgee/cat-gpty/README.md

 The contents of your project files are individually named, delimited, and concatenated together, then copied to your clipboard.

-You get the optimum context from your project with only a couple of key presses. 🚀🚀
+You get the optimum context from your project with only a few key presses. 🚀🚀

 Remember to paste in your requirements or error messages if you chose 5. or 6: